ekoindia/openapi-spec/markdown/README.md

 }
 ```

-### 2.3 Add Recipient Bank API
+### 2.3 Register Recipient With Bank API
-Use this API to add a recipient's bank.
+Use this API to register a recipient with the bank, before they are allowed to receive payments via PPI.

 #### Details
 - **Method:** POST